oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 ### Sample programs instructions and examples

+The concise commands in the individual examples below apply to a non-modular or mixed build.
+If you compile these samples as a module, use the modular form shown above.
+For example, with JDK 25:

+    java --module-path out:$TIMESTEN_HOME/install/lib/ttjdbc25.jar \
+      --enable-native-access=timesten.jdbc \
+      --module my.jdbc.app.module/jdbc.demo.AiResponseCache -u username -p password

 **asyncJMS** or **asyncJMS2**

 These two programs use the TimesTen JMS/XLA implementation to process messages. `asyncJMS` uses Javax JMS, while `asyncJMS2` uses Jakarta JMS.
 The functions of these two programs are: